kpatankar/ahcg2017_starterpipeline/README.md

 ## **Pipeline**

 The latest version of pipeline *ahcg_pipeline.py* is version 1.0.8 and can be found at the path /data2/AHCG2017FALL/bin/pipeline This version has features as follows:
-1. Trimming Illumina sequence data with Trimmomatic
-2. Aligning reads to the reference genome usign Bowtie2
-3. Copy Number Alteration detection by Control-FREEC tool
+1. Copy Number Alteration detection by Control-FREEC tool
-4. Running pipeline using SRR accession number
+2. Retrieving SRA accession number and running pipeline of SRR sample runs.
-5. Filtering Variants using Qual>30 and DP>=25
+3. Filtering Variants using Qual>30 and DP>=25
-6. Calculating avrage, median and max coverage per gene
+4. Calculating average, median and max coverage per gene

 The updated version of pipeline *ahcg_pipeline_v1.0.1.py* was run using input of DNA tumor (NCI-H2126) and matched normal (NCI-H2126 BL) cell line DNA sample data obtained from run number SRR948994